jlarmstrongiv/create-vercel-http-server-handler/README.md

 This package expects you to use the default [`@nestjs/platform-express`](https://www.npmjs.com/package/@nestjs/platform-express) under the hood.
 It will not work with [`@nestjs/platform-fastify`](https://www.npmjs.com/package/@nestjs/platform-fastify).
 Check out the example on [github](https://github.com/jlarmstrongiv/next-with-nest-graphql).

+When using typescript, don’t forget to `npm install --save-dev typescript @types/react @types/node`

 Optionally, create a `useGlobal` function for Nest.js to apply any global prefixes, pipes, filters, guards, and interceptors.
 Because Next.js api routes are all prefixed with `/api`, we recommend you do the same.
 Only start the server when invoked by the Nest.js CLI.
 Here is an example `src/main.ts`:

 ```ts